 These hazards, as well as the ground shaking that may produce them, can also create a variety of hazards in the built environment.
-Buildings—or their components or contents—can be collapsed, toppled, broken apart, tossed around, or rendered inoperable or unusable.
-The same can happen to lifeline infrastructure systems and their components, including those related to transportation, such as roads, bridges, railways, ports, and airports, and those related to utilities, such as distribution lines for water, wastewater, electric power, telecommunications, natural gas, and liquid fuels.
+Buildings—or their components or contents—can be collapsed, toppled, broken apart, tossed around or rendered inoperable or unusable.
+The same can happen to lifeline infrastructure systems and their components, including those related to transportation, such as roads, bridges, railways, ports and airports and those related to utilities, such as distribution lines for water, wastewater, electric power, telecommunications, natural gas and liquid fuels.
 Damage incurred among these hazards, such as broken gas or water pipes, can itself be hazardous, generating further damage by igniting fires or flooding buildings.

 People can be affected in three major ways by earthquake hazards.
-They can be injured or killed by falling or collapsing objects, by objects thrown into the air, or by earthquake-induced fires or flooding.
+They can be injured or killed by falling or collapsing objects, by objects thrown into the air or by earthquake-induced fires or flooding.
 They can incur direct economic losses, either personal or business-related, resulting from damage to existing property.
-And they can temporarily lose the ability to generate income, due to business and employment interruptions or terminations brought about by damage to private property or public infrastructure.
+Also, they can temporarily lose the ability to generate income, due to business and employment interruptions or terminations brought about by damage to private property or public infrastructure.

 Although larger earthquakes can affect people in serious ways, that does not mean that all people are likely to be affected.
 The likelihood of a large earthquake occurring varies widely from place to place, as can the size and severity of its impact on people.
 Go to Your Earthquake Risk to learn about where and why people are more (or less) likely to be affected.